How to Blow Dry Your Hair Like a Pro

 Follow these expert tips for the best at-home blow out ever

 Wattage: The higher the number, the more powerful the heat and airflow will be.
-"You need to get at least 1800 watts to prevent frizz," says Mari.
-"And, if your hair's super thick you may want to go as high as 2000."
+"You need to get at least 1800 watts to prevent frizz," says Ring.
+"And, if your hair's super thick, you may want to go as high as 2000."

 Weight: Some dryers can be heavy and cause your arm to tire before your hair's dry.
 Ring recommends using one that weighs less than 2 lbs.

 Variable Speeds/Heat Control: It's important to be able to control the amount and temperature of the airflow.
 And having a "cool shot" button comes in handy to help "lock" hair into place.